Fast Neutrino Flavor Conversions can Help and Hinder Neutrino-Driven Explosions: Abstract

 \section{Abstract}

-We present the first simulations of core-collapse supernovae (CCSNe) in axial symmetry (2D) with feedback from fast neutrino flavor conversion (FFC).
-Our schematic treatment of FFCs assumes instantaneous flavor equilibration under the constraint of lepton-number conservation.
+We present the first simulations of core-collapse supernovae in axial symmetry with feedback from fast neutrino flavor conversion (FFC).
+Our schematic treatment of FFCs assumes instantaneous flavor equilibration under the constraint of lepton-number conservation individually for each flavor.
 Systematically varying the spatial domain where FFCs are assumed to occur, we find that they facilitate SN explosions in low-mass (9--12\,M$_\odot$) progenitors that otherwise explode with longer time delays, whereas FFCs weaken the tendency to explode of higher-mass (around 20\,M$_\odot$) progenitors.

 {\bf\em Introduction and Motivation.}---Multi-dimensional simulations of core-collapse supernovae (CCSNe) with refined, energy-dependent neutrino transport, in particular also in three dimensions (3D), support the viability of the neutrino-driven explosion mechanism \cite{Janka:2012wk, Janka:2016fox, Mueller2016, Janka2017Handbooka, Mueller2020, Burrows+2020, Mezzacappa+2020, Burrows+2021}.
 Since the huge binding energy of several $10^{53}$\,erg of a newly formed proto-neutron star (PNS) is carried away by neutrinos and antineutrinos of all flavors, about one percent of this energy is well sufficient to explain the vast majority of the observed CCSNe~\citep{Colgate+1966}.
 The energy transfer to the explosion is mostly mediated by the absorption of several percent of the escaping electron (anti)neutrinos ($\nue$~and $\nuebar$) on free neutrons and protons behind the stalled core-bounce shock~\citep{Bethe+1985}.
 These reactions therefore decide about success or failure of the explosion.
 They also determine the neutron-to-proton ratio and thus the formation of chemical elements in the innermost ejecta of successful explosions.
 Neutrinos of other flavors (commonly pooled as~$\nux$) do not interact via charged-current processes in the ejected matter and thus are subdominant for powering the explosion, although their creation by thermal pair processes contributes significantly to PNS cooling.
-For numerical models to be predictive, and to understand the processes that trigger and power the blast wave, a reliable implementation of neutrino transport and flavor evolution in the deep SN interior is indispensable~\cite{Duan:2010bg, Mirizzi:2015eza, Tamborra:2020cul, Richers2022_1}.
+For numerical models to be predictive, and to understand the processes that trigger and power the blast wave, a reliable implementation of neutrino transport and flavor evolution in the deep SN interior is indispensable~\cite{Duan:2010bg, Mirizzi:2015eza, Tamborra:2020cul, Richers2022_1, Volpe2023_1}.